Differential Privacy as a Causal Property: Differential Privacy as Causation

-} since $\Fr_{\mc{P}}[D_2{=}2] = 0$.
+for all $o$ and $d'_1$ since $\Fr_{\mc{P}}[D_2{=}2] = 0$.
 A similar result holds switching the roles of $D_1$ and $D_2$.
 Thus, the algorithm satisfies Definition~\ref{chr:dp-spc} for $\mc{P}$ but not Definition~\ref{dfn:dp}. \end{proof}

-Despite being only implied by, not equivalent to, differential privacy, Definition~\ref{chr:dp-spc} captures the intuition behind intuitions like \begin{quote} Differential privacy ensures that changing the value of a single $D_i$ in the database $D$ leads to a small change in the distribution on outputs $O$ \end{quote} when viewed as characterizing the implications of differential privacy.
+Despite being only implied by, not equivalent to, \DP{}, Definition~\ref{chr:dp-spc} captures the intuition behind the characterization~$(*)$ of \DP{} that ``changing a single individual’s data in the database leads to a small change in the distribution on outputs''~\cite[p.\,2]{kasiviswanathan14jpc}.
 To get an equivalence, we can quantify over all populations as we did to get an equivalence for association, but this time we need not worry about zero-probability data points or independence.
-This simplifies the definition and makes it a more natural characterization of differential privacy.
+This simplifies the definition and makes it a more natural characterization of \DP{}.